Residential property investment is popular with Australians: this popularity is based on the ‘urban myths’ that

 – the capital city focus

-[We note that the table published by CoreLogic RP Data showing the January 2017prices change data, includes a row for non-capital city residential property investment value changes.]
+We acknowledge the table published by CoreLogic RP Data that showed the January 2017 prices change data.
+That data includes a row for non-capital city residential property investment value changes.

 – the ten-year consideration

-Property is categorised as a growth asset: and it is considered a high-risk asset (for reasons that are mentioned later in this post).
-The selection of a ten-year period to test the contention that residential property values double every ten years, is consistent with this categorisation: property – and shares (which are also in this risk category) – needs to be evaluated over a seven- to ten-year term to be considered an ‘investment’.
-(Acquisition and disposal of these asset classes in shorter periods, are more speculative/ trading actions, than investments.)
+Property is a growth asset in investment terms.
+It is a high-risk asset (with characteristics described later in this post).
+Analysing the ten-year price movement of residential property values is consistent with this categorisation.
+As to whether it doubles every ten years may not be a universal outcome.
+Property – and shares (also risk assets) – performance evaluations need a seven- to ten-year term to prove themselves.
+Acquisition and disposal of these asset classes in shorter periods, are more speculative/ trading actions, than investments.

 – the volatility factor

-The graph referenced above (from the linked article) only deals with property values: it doesn’t deal with the other uncertainties that accompany residential property investment (or any property investment in fact), such as –
+The graph referenced above (from the linked article) only deals with property values.
+It doesn’t deal with the other uncertainties that accompany property investment (residential or otherwise), such as –

 Irregularity/ uncertainty of rental income: consider –